zypp-io/df_to_azure/README.md

 The purpose of this project is to upload large datasets using Azure Data Factory combined with a Azure SQL Server.
 In steps the following process kicks off:<p>
     1. The data will be uploaded as a .csv file to Azure Blob storage.<br>
-    2. A SQL Database table is prepared based on the parameters in the `settings/yml/adf_settings.yml`<br>
+    2. A SQL Database table is prepared based [pandas DataFrame types](https://pandas.pydata.org/pandas-docs/stable/user_guide/basics.html#basics-dtypes), which will be converted to the corresponding [SQLAlchemy types](https://docs.sqlalchemy.org/en/14/core/type_basics.html) <br>
     3. A pipeline is created for uploading the .csv from the Blob storage into the SQL table.<br>
     4. The pipeline is triggered, so that the .csv file is bulk inserted into the SQL table.<br>